sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 5. Choose **Run**.
 6. Make sure you get the HTTP response **200**.

-With this, you can read the coupon codes generated for the multi-code coupon **COFFEELOVER**.
+With this, you can read the coupon codes generated for the multi-code coupon **COFFEE LOVER**.
 This is the coupon code value to be communicated to the target group members as part of your promotional campaign.

 You must note down a coupon code value as it will be used for redeeming the coupon.